pivotal/docs-platform-automation/docs/externalized-opsman-config.md

 ## Introduction
-Usually, the operator configure the OpsManager through the web ui.
+Usually, the operator configures the OpsManager through the web UI.
 The targeted OpsManager is considered as the source of truth, meaning that it holds every aspect of the configuration of a foundation.
-It works if there is only a single foundation, or the number of foundations is small.
-However, managing the configuration of multiple foundations through web ui is a hassle, mainly due to:
+However, managing the configuration of multiple foundations through the web UI can be challenging or recreating the foundation over and over can be diffucult.
+This is mainly because :
-* avoiding configuration drift among foundations is hard
+* avoiding configuration drift among foundations can be difficult
-* promoting configuration from one foundation to another is hard
+* promoting configuration from one foundation can be difficult
-* no explicit versioning on configuration is hard to trace
+* no explicit versioning on configuration makes it difficult to trace

-One pattern emerges to address the above problems is to externalize the configuration.
+One pattern emerges to address the above problems and that is to externalize the configuration.

-## What is externalized config
+## What is externalized configuration?
-High-levelly, an externalized config is a configuration file lives outside of OpsManager.
+At a high-level, an externalized config is a configuration file that lives outside of OpsManager.
 Because the configuration file essentially configures OpsManager to a known state, it implies the configuration file is the source of truth.
 And since the file is just a plain-text documentation, it can be easily versioned using a Version Control System (VCS) like git.
-For multiple foundations, one approach is to promote the entire configuration file
+For multiple foundations, one approach is to promote the entire configuration file.

-## Why using externalized config
+## Why use externalized configuration?
 ### Traceability
-Essentially, the configuration file is just a plain-text YAML documentation, it could be easily versioned using VCS like git.
+Essentially, the configuration file is a plain-text YAML documentation, it could be easily versioned using VCS like git.
 This way operators have maximum traceability of the state of OpsManager.
 Every single change of the configuration can be reviewed and approved.

 ### Avoiding configuration drift
-As the configuration for a given foundation is essentially code, it is very easy to take diff of a plain-text documentation.
+As the configuration for a given foundation is essentially code, it is very easy to take a diff of a plain-text documentation.
 Or even better, various tools can compare YAML documentation to ignore the difference in style, so that even a single character difference can be caught and prevented if the difference is an accident.
 Also, all the configuration